aklivity/zilla-plus-aws-templates/confluent-cloud/cdk/secure-public-access/README.WebStreaming.md

-# Deploy IotIngestAndControl stack via CDK
+# Deploy WebStreaming stack via CDK

-This guide will help you gather the necessary AWS and Confluent Cloud values required to configure and deploy Zilla Plus IOT Ingest and Control using CDK.
+This guide will help you gather the necessary AWS and Confluent Cloud values required to configure and deploy Zilla Plus Web Streaming using CDK.
 You can use Public, PrivateLink or VPC peering connection type to your Confluent Cloud cluster.

 ## Prerequisites